 9. No Professional Network

-You're going to need input from several professionals during the homebuying process, including someone to do the home inspection, someone to prepare the title and someone to arrange a loan.
-The best real estate agent has a solid network of trusted professionals, but a not-so-great one may end up having to cold call people at the last minute, and that can cause delays in a busy market.
+You're going to need input from several professionals during the homebuying process, including someone to do the home inspection, someone to prepare the title, and someone to arrange a loan.
+The best real estate agent has a solid network of trusted professionals, but a not-so-great one may end up having to cold call people at the last minute.
+This can cause delays in a busy market.
 Having a solid network gives you the advantage of priority scheduling that you don't necessarily have when you're not a regular client.

 10. Doesn't Take a Leadership Role

 Watch out for a real estate agent who is willing to accommodate your every wish no matter how outrageous.
 A good agent has the experience to guide you in making reasonable decisions that will help you make a successful offer and close the deal — and who also isn't afraid to tell you things you don't want to hear.
 A bad real estate agent, on the other hand, might let you make lowball offers or demand expensive repairs that sellers can interpret as a lack of good faith and could discourage them from working with you.

 Your real estate agent is supposed to act as a messenger between you and the seller's agent, but a bad agent takes that role to an extreme and fails to take on the role of an adviser.
 This is a point you should cover during the interview, asking such questions as, "What's a fair price for what I'm looking for in this neighborhood?" and "How long do you think it will take to find it?"
 Beware of overly positive answers because if what the agent says sounds too good to be true, it probably is.

 How to Find a Good Real Estate Agent

 Searching for a real estate agent is like searching for a doctor or a lawyer: The best way to find a good one is to get a recommendation from a trusted friend.
 However, if you're moving to a new location where you don't know anyone, you can't rely on your friends.
 Alternatives include: